The SAR Dr. Tom & Betty Lawrence American History Teacher Award

 This award is specifically for graduate programs in the American Revolution and not redeemable for its monetary value.
 If the award winner is unable to attend an educational seminar during the year the award is presented then the winner may attend in a subsequent year.
 The winner must attend a seminar within thirty six months after the award is announced or the award will be forfeited.

 Judging & Awards

 The local chapter will distribute and accept award applications until their established deadline date.
 The deadline for local chapter to submit their winner to the NC Society will be December 31st.
-The NC SAR will receive, evaluate and judge the local chapter finalist.
-Once selected, the NCSAR will submit the one state finalist to the Executive Director of the NC SAR by February 10th.
+The North Carolina SAR will receive, evaluate and judge the local chapter finalist.
+Once selected, the NCSSAR will submit the one state finalist to the Executive Director of the SAR by February 10th.
 The deadline for states to submit their entries to the Executive Director is mandatory and entries submitted after the deadline may not be accepted.
 The National Society American History Teacher Committee will judge the state finalists at the Spring leadership Meeting and announce the winner by March 31.
 All state finalists will receive a certificate of appreciation for their participation.

 - $500 cash prize

 - NC SAR pays for recipient and one guest to attend youth luncheon at North Carolina annual meeting